mvaganov/CmdLineAsteroids/notes.md

 	decommissioning has to happen in reverse index order, because removing an index at the front would shift and invalidate all indexes beyond it. we want the last objects to get pushed to the end first.

-A few design patterns are implemented in this class.
-The function that creates each object is called a Factory Method. the Object Pool is the Factory.
+Besides the obvious "memory pool" pattern, a few other known design patterns are implemented in this class:
+	The function that creates each object could be called a Factory Method. the Object Pool is the Factory.

-The implementation could described as using a Strategy Pattern, because it has parameterized Commission and Decommission methods.
+	This policy-driven implementation could described as using a Strategy Pattern, because it has parameterized Commission and Decommission methods. this Object Pool's `Commission` results are similar to the Flyweight pattern, because the real memory and complexity cost of an object is abstracted behind a reference, and used by potentially many other data structures.

+C-programmers might be dissatisfied with this class.
+If this code were in C or C plus plus, the memory pool could be more efficient with block allocation.
+	This would speed up the allocation, reduce total allocation count, and help reduce cache misses.
+	We can still do block allocation in C-sharp using a struct or value type, --however the side effect of completely copied data on the stack would probably more-than negate any efficiency gains, --especially when the syntax cost of r-value juggling is taken into account.

 ### scene
 src/MrV/Program.cs